SPECSAVERS Customer Service Sytem (S.C.S.S.)

 Challenge

-BJSS assisted the client in formulating an approach and framework to deliver digital, user-centric customer experiences across 10 diverse markets worldwide.
-This initiative entailed the implementation of novel methodologies for employees across multiple functions.
+BJSS supported the client in defining an approach and framework to deliver digital, user-centric customer experiences across 10 global markets.
+This included introducing new methodologies for employees across multiple functions.

 Developing a global design system for the client was key to ensuring a consistent design approach especially when we have multiple design and delivery teams working on the same product concurrently.